devantler/homelab/README.md

 ### Setting up SOPS

 > [!NOTE]
-> If no GPG key has been added to a cluster, follow [this guide](https://fluxcd.io/flux/guides/mozilla-sops/) to create a new GPG key and add it to the cluster.
+> If no GPG key has been created for the cluster, follow [this guide](https://fluxcd.io/flux/guides/mozilla-sops/) to create a new GPG key.

+1. Create or import a new GPG key:
+   - `gpg --full-generate-key`
-1. Import the full key: `gpg --import <path-to-key>`
+   - `gpg --import <path-to-key>`

 After doing so you will be able to encrypt and decrypt secrets locally.